LiveTL/api-docs/source/index.html.md

 }
 ```

-A [Server Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) endpoint to allow
+A [Server Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) endpoint that allows
-clients to use an [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) receive new translations
+clients to use an [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) to receive new
-for a language on a requested video immediately when they are created.
+translations for a language on a requested video, immediately when they are created.

 <aside class="notice">
 This is the recommended way for clients to receive translations during a live stream.